List of mass stabbing incidents (before 2010): Beijing, China

 On 9 August 2008, 47-year-old Tang Yongming killed one and injured two in Beijing, China, during a guided tour of the 13th-century Drum Tower during the 2008 Summer Olympics.
 The attacker then leapt to his death from a 40 m high balcony on the Drum Tower.

 The victims were an American couple from Lakeville, Minnesota, Todd and Barbara Bachman, and their female Chinese tour guide.
 Todd Bachman, who died in the attack, was the father of American athlete Elisabeth Bachman and the father-in-law of Team USA men's volleyball coach Hugh McCutcheon, whose team went on to win gold at the Olympic tournament.
 Barbara Bachman was severely wounded but survived the attack.
 She and the tour guide were listed in stable condition at a local hospital.
 Elisabeth Bachman was also on the tour but was uninjured.

 Tang Yongming spent most of his life in the outskirts of Hangzhou, and was a metal presser at the Hangzhou Meter Factory for more than twenty years.
 He had no previous criminal record, according to investigators.
 Investigators reported that Tang was distraught over family problems.
 A colleague who knew Tang said that he had "an unyielding mouth", "grumbled a great deal", and was "very cynical".
 Tang had recently lost his job, with a former co-worker saying that Tang "had a quick temper and was always complaining about society".
 Police reported that Tang went through his second divorce in 2006 and grew increasingly despondent when his 21-year-old son started getting into trouble.
 The son was detained in May 2007 on suspicion of fraud, then received a suspended prison sentence in March 2008 for theft.

 Shortly after the attacks, the tower was closed to tourists with the surrounding area still open to tourists.
 Chinese officials strengthened their security measures to alleviate safety concerns.
 At the time, there were 110,000 officers were stationed in Beijing.
 There were also 1.7 million volunteers in the city, including 1 million "social volunteers" who "[kept] an eye out for troublemakers".
 Beijing Olympic official Wang Wei announced that there would be extra security checks implemented at some scenic areas, and large outdoor screens used to view the games around Beijing were muted or turned off to avoid large crowds.

-Seoul, South Korea

-The Nonhyeon-dong massacre was a mass murder that occurred in the Gangnam-gu ward of Seoul, South Korea on 20 October 2008, when 30-year-old Jeong Sang-jin set fire in a goshiwon and slashed thirteen women with a sashimi knife.
-A total of six people died in the incident and seven more were injured.
-Jeong was sentenced to death on May 12, 2009.